pgbouncer/pgbouncer/doc/config.md

 ### min_pool_size

 Set the minimum pool size for this database.
-If not set, the `min_pool_size` is used.
+If not set, the global `min_pool_size` is used.

 ### reserve_pool